 Contributing to the national baseline on marine debris data and celebrating the International Year of the Reef (IYOR) 2018

-The 2017–2019 NUS–NParks Marine Debris Monitoring Programme is a citizen science programme that is initiated in November 2017 to celebrate the International Year of the Reef (IYOR) 2018 as part of Friends of Marine Park.
-It engages volunteers, schools, and organizations with an interest to survey and collect data on marine debris found on Singapore’s beaches.
-Data on both macro-debris (>5 mm) and microplastics (1 – 5 mm) will be collected from 20 quadrats (2.5 m by 2.5 m) at six sites every two months (see map below).
-These data collected would help form the national baseline of marine debris for Singapore which would help inform decision-making and policy development.
+The 2017–2019 NUS–NParks Marine Debris Monitoring Programme is a citizen science programme initiated in November 2017.
+It engaged volunteers, schools, and organizations with an interest to survey and collect data on marine debris found on Singapore’s beaches.
+Data on both macro-debris (>5 mm) and microplastics (1 – 5 mm) was collected over 15 months from 20 quadrats (2.5 m by 2.5 m) at six sites every two months (see map below).
+This data would help form the national baseline of marine debris for Singapore to help inform practioners, managers and decision-makers.

 More about the programme

 Why research marine debris?

 Marine debris is a great cause of concern due to its presence in all our oceans and adverse impact on the marine environment and wildlife.
-This quantitative sampling will supplement more than 10 years of annual data on marine debris from the International Coastal Cleanup Singapore programme.
+This quantitative sampling will supplement the more than 10 years of annual September data on marine debris from the International Coastal Cleanup Singapore programme.
 The combined data will provide a better assessment of temporal and seasonal variations of macro-debris and microplastics in Singapore.

+Why sample using quadrats?
 The locations of the 20 quadrats were randomly selected and then fixed to give a better representation of the debris profile of each beach.
-By returning to the same quadrats each month, we can provide quantitative, repeatable data which identifies the occurrence and accumulation rate as well as categorical data about marine debris and find out if any temporal trend exists.
+By returning to the same quadrats each month, we can provide quantitative, repeatable data which identifies the occurrence and accumulation rate as well as categorical data about marine debris and reflect temporal trends.